 - Burning pain in the lower limbs.
 Eventually the burning will move into the arms and hands as the condition progresses.

 It is also common for patients to develop muscle weakness and coordination problems.
 The muscles in the limbs may also become paralyzed.
-Patients also have increased likelihood of developing foot ulcers and infections in the skin.
+Patients also have an increased likelihood of developing foot ulcers and infections in the skin.
 Peripheral neuropathy can occur when there is nerve damage and develop into dysesthesia, which effects a patients’ touch sensation.
-This often leads to a tingling and/or burning sensation.
+This often leads to tingling and/or burning sensation.
 The skin on the extremities eventually will become so sensitive that the pressure from sheets or towels.

-Autonomic neuropathy happens when automatic nerves, which control body functions such as breathing, perspiration and maintaining a heart rate, are affected.
+Autonomic neuropathy happens when automatic nerves, which control body functions such as breathing, perspiration, and maintaining a heart rate, are affected.
 When this occurs a patient will experience:

 - Low blood pressure leading to dizziness with rising from a seated or lying position

 - Nausea and vomiting

 - Balance and coordination problems

 - Inability to empty bladder completely

 Patients also may experience issues in an individual nerve.
 When this occurs it is known as mononeuropathy.
 A person will also experience:

 - Pain in specific areas like: